 The blower is the power force needed to push the air into the duct.
 Once the air is heated, the blower will kick in to get the cycle going.

-Vital to keep the compressor from overheating, the fan on your outdoor unit pushes the hot air out and away.
+Vital to keeping the compressor from overheating, the fan on your outdoor unit pushes the hot air out and away.
 If they stop, the system could break down.

 The compressor and the compressor coil work in tandem.
 Their primary function is transferring the refrigerant from inside to outside and back again.